dustymabe/summit-2017-container-lab/vagrantcdk/lab3/chapter3.md

 ls -l /var/www/html
 ```

+These are sensitive files for our application and it would be
+unfortunate if changes to these files were lost.
+Currently the running
+container does not have any associated "volumes", which means that if
-If these files change and the container dies the changes will be lost.
+this container dies all changes will be lost.
+This mount point in the
-These files should be mounted to persistent storage on the host.
+container should be backed by a "volume".
+Later in this lab we'll use
+a host directory backed "volume" to make sure these files persist.

 #### Database